What if I can’t make my hearing date and want to reschedule?

 At the hearing, you and the Assessor are given the opportunity to present factual evidence to substantiate your opinions of value.
 All testimony is presented under oath.
 The Board will either advise you of their decision at the conclusion of the hearing or you will be notified of their decision by mail, usually within 4 to 5 weeks.
 This decision is final and may only be appealed to Superior Court.

-Do I have to pay my property tax if I have filed an Application for Changed Assessment?
+Do I have to pay my property tax if I have filed an Assessment Appeal Application?

 Yes.
 The assessment of your property is deemed correct until such time as it is changed by the Board.
 If taxes are not paid in a timely manner, you will be subject to a non-refundable 10% penalty regardless of whether your assessment is subsequently adjusted.
 If adjusted, your refund will include the amount of overpayment plus interest.